In this section

 Non-contact training drills

-Introduce harder training drills, such as passing drills.
+Introduce harder, high intensity training drills, such as passing drills.
 Your child may start progressive training.

 To introduce exercise, coordination and increased thinking.